-The Cadiz carnival is arguably one of the most extravagant parties and best February festivals in Spain lasting 10 days.
+The Cadiz Carnival is arguably one of the most extravagant parties lasting well over a week.

 A huge paper-mache sardine is mourned. noisily, as it makes its way along the Cadiz streets to its final resting place in what is known as the Burial of the Sardine.

 If you are planning to visit the Tenerife and Cadiz Carnivals be careful when planning your trip as the local accommodation is usually booked solid well in advance.

 Gastro Festival Madrid – Variable dates

 The Gastro Festival Madrid runs from around the third week in January through to the first week of February and is Madrid’s time of the year to celebrate Spain’s culinary culture.